Sign up for our FREE 8-week course to get on the property ladder.

 - Access special rates and deals.
 A larger deposit and a lower LVR mean that you may be able to qualify for special loan and interest rate deals that save you even more money.
 For example, the Mortgage House 50% LVR special is offered to borrowers who have a minimum 50% deposit saved, and it includes flexible features such as the ability to make unlimited extra repayments and a 100% offset account to minimise interest.

-Tips to save a larger deposit
+Tips to actually save a larger deposit

 - Develop a savings plan.
 Developing a realistic savings plan is a great way to start saving for a deposit.
 Work out how much money you need to save and then work out a budget.
 Work out how much money you can afford to put away each week and start building your balance.